mohamedalib2001/infera-webnova/replit.md

 The platform features an AI Chat Interface for natural language interaction, a live preview with responsive viewport controls, and a dark/light mode toggle.
 It includes pre-built UI components and templates for rapid development, with full bilingual support across the interface.

 **Technical Implementations & Feature Specifications:**
-*   **AI-Powered Generation**: Utilizes OpenAI API (GPT-5) for generating website code and full-stack applications from natural language prompts.
+*   **AI-Powered Generation**: Utilizes Anthropic Claude for generating website code and full-stack applications from natural language prompts.
 *   **Project Management**: Includes functionalities for saving, editing, deleting, exporting, and managing version history of projects.
 *   **Sharing & Collaboration**: Allows creation of shareable preview links.
 *   **Component Library**: Provides pre-built UI components with support for vanilla CSS, Tailwind, and Bootstrap.